jorbDehmel/theory-of-computation/README.md

 # License

 The contents of this repo are licensed under the MIT software license, which is included in the root directory.
+Unless otherwise specified, figures for which source code does not exist (unlike EG `graphviz` figures) are used without permission.